metamn/mr-ui/src/basics/ReactMeasure/ReactMeasure.md

 - **If this example flicks in Storybook please try in Code Sandbox: https://codesandbox.io/s/7zxq1w9vk6**
 - This is a simple example which updates an element (Logo) when it's own dimensions change.
 It seems trivial but no CSS media and element queries are used.
+- Resize the browser to see it in action.

 ### Notes